N6LKA/ASL3-Link-Activity-Monitor/README.md

 # ASL3 Link Activity Monitor

-A systemd-based link activity monitor for ASL3 (AllStarLink 3) that replaces the broken native `lnkactenable`/`lnkactmacro` functionality in ASL3 3.7.1+.
+A systemd-based link activity monitor for ASL3 (AllStarLink 3) nodes with configurable inactivity timeouts, blackout windows, scheduled resets, and more.

 ## What It Does

-When your repeater node has been inactive (no local RF activity or new node connections) for a configurable period, the monitor plays a warning announcement and then resets the node — disconnecting any linked nodes and reconnecting to your configured permanent hub(s).
+When your repeater node has been inactive (no local RF activity or new node connections) for a configurable period, the monitor plays a warning announcement and then resets the node — disconnecting any linked nodes and reconnecting to your configured nodes.
+It provides the same core functionality as the native `lnkactenable`/`lnkactmacro` timer built into ASL3, but with significantly more control over when and how resets occur.

 **Activity that resets the inactivity timer:**
 - Local RF activity (kerchunks) detected on your node